SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The outside of the Ma Tsu Temple in SF's Chinatown

 Inside this temple, you will see a number of colorful statues and altars.
-This temple has the most space to walk around in of the three listed here even though it is also small.
+Though it is also small, of the three temples mentioned, this one has the most space to walk around in.

 If you want to see a temple, but are feeling uncomfortable about intruding, I recommend stopping at the Ma Tsu Temple.
 Since it's on the first floor, you can easily see most of it from the street without entering.